10 Best Electric Car Brands

 Tesla is not just among electric vehicle manufacturers; it is the most valuable automaker globally, with a total net worth of around $650 billion.

-Founded in July 2003, Tesla is a California electric vehicle company.
-It currently has 4 electric cars in its portfolio: Tesla Model S, Model X, Model 3, and Model Y.
+Founded in July 2003, Tesla is a California electric vehicle company offering four electric cars: the Model S, Model X, Model 3, and Model Y.

 The Tesla Model S and Model 3 are sedans, while the Model X is a large SUV and the Model Y is a crossover SUV.

-Tesla currently takes over the electric vehicle market, with the Model 3 being the world’s best-selling electric car and the Model S the most autonomous electric car.
+Tesla currently dominates the electric vehicle market.
+The Model 3 is the world’s best-selling electric car, and the Model S is the most autonomous electric car.

 The automaker plans to launch the Tesla Roadster sports car and the Cyber Truck electric truck.